Maxvandermeij/az204webapp/README.md

 ---------------------
 2..Enable diagnostics logging
 ---------------------
 Now that we have created a Web App, lets checkout the basic logging features in the portal.
 These logging features are recommended for debugging in pre-preproduction.
-For production there are better options which will be discussed later in AZ-204.
+For production there are better options (e.g: Application Insights) which will be discussed later in AZ-204.

 Go to App services and open the created app service and scroll down to "App Service logs".
 The type of webapp determines what logging is available.
 For .Net Core there is: